paastech-cloud/docs/Architecture.md

 ### API

 This project introduced most members of the team to NestJS.
-Due to its well written documentation it was easily picked up and with the various modules it allows for good performance and automised a lot during development.
+Due to its well written documentation it was easily picked up and with the various modules it allows for good performance and automized a lot during development.

-At the beginning, the API was meant to only manage the users.
+However, we had some problems concerning the API as a whole.
+In the beginning, the API was meant to only manage the users.
 A centralized controller should have managed the communication between the API, Pomegranate and the git server.
-However, as more and more time passed, the controller was completly erased and the API dealt with most of its responsibilities.
-This led to an important increase of workload, especially since it already had some delay in the early stages of the development due to miscommunication.
+However, as more and more time passed, the controller was completely erased and the API dealt with most of its responsibilities.
+This led to an important increase of the workload, especially since it already had some delay in the early stages of the development due to miscommunication.

 ### Infrastructure